mahmoodahmadev/PortSwigger-Learning/DOM Based/00 - Notes/Web Messages.md

 A Web Message refers to a mechanism for secure communication between different browsing contexts, such as:

 - Between an iframe and its parent
+- Between an iframe and its src website.
 - Between a popup and its opener
 - Between different tabs (if explicitly allowed)

 This is done using the `window.postMessage()` API, which is part of the HTML5 Web Messaging specification.